tyroprogrammer/learn-react-app/src/tutorial/01-HelloWorld.md

 Here we are calling a function called `render` on `ReactDOM` object.
 The first argument of the function is the component you want to render - in our case `HelloWorld`.
 Second argument is a document selector.
 ReactDOM appends the component we want to display (first argument) as a child of the node returned by the selector (second argument).

-Compare this solution to the pure Javascript solution we looked at earlier.
-With pure Javascript we were doing the DOM manipulation ourselves - creating the `div`, appending the text and appending the newly created `div` to the `div` with id `root` as its child.
+Compare this solution to the pure JavaScript solution we looked at earlier.
+With pure JavaScript we were doing the DOM manipulation ourselves - creating the `div`, appending the text and appending the newly created `div` to the `div` with id `root` as its child.
 But with React we are not doing any DOM manipulation ourselves.
 Basically we are saying to React -

 > Hey React I have a component I want to render.
 I will tell you what the component should look like when it's rendered (remember this is what the return of the Component function tells).
 I will also tell you where to render this component (second argument we passed to `ReactDOM.render` function).
 But I don't want to get involved in DOM manipulation - I will let you do all the DOM manipulation yourself.
 You can call all these DOM api like `document.createElement`, `.append`, `.appendChild` etc. whenever you wish - I trust you and I don't care as long as I see on the browser what I expected to see.